Equilibria in Network Constrained Markets with System Operator: Model and problem statement

-The competition is modeled as a strategic game with $n+1$ players (the $ n $ producers plus the market maker) where every producer $i$ in $\mc N$ chooses a quantity vector $x_i$ in $\mc A_i$ aiming at maximizing its profit, whereas the market maker chooses a flow vector $y$ in $\mc Y$ aiming at maximizing the total welfare $\welfare(z,x)$.
+The competition is modeled as a strategic game with $n+1$ players (the $ n $ producers plus the \tcb{system operator}) where every producer $i$ in $\mc N$ chooses a quantity vector $x_i$ in $\mc A_i$ aiming at maximizing its profit, whereas the \tcb{system operator} chooses a vector $y$ in $\mc Y$ aiming at maximizing the total welfare $\welfare(z,x)$.
 Precisely, we have the following definition.